Newspaper Page Text

 where in the United States.
 They

-neither have, nor is there any 1.1\\
+neither have, nor is there any law

-requiring that they should have,' a
+requiring that they should have, a

-license to enable them to vend their
+license to cnable them to vend their

 goods.
-There arc many Indians and
+'There.are many Indians and

-Indian countrymen with good farms
+ludian countrymen with good farms,

 well stocked.
-Cannot these he tax
+Cannot these be tax—

 ed?
 If they can, what is there to ex

-empt the itinerant mcrclrant, the haw
+empt the itinerant merchant, the haw

 ker or pedlar, within the nation, with

-a license from the United States? ■’
+a license from the” United States?

 Was it the intention of the United

-States to give such person a privilege
+States to gite such person a privilege

 over the resident Indian merchant? —